VPN service

 • failover indiscriminatly, regardless of connectivity or daemon load.

-• in general only BFH IPv6 subnets and IPv4 subnets go through VPN, everything else goes through the local internet uplink.
+• with the default profile (vpn.bfh.science), only BFH IPv6 subnets and IPv4 subnets go through VPN, everything else goes through the local internet uplink.

 • exceptions are maintained for e.g. book publishers that have allowed BFH subnets for their services, these are also going through VPN.